Mubelotix/calendrier/README.md

 The equinoxe dates [were collected and computed](https://www.imcce.fr/newsletter/docs/Equinoxe_printemps_1583_2999.pdf) by the Observatoire de Paris.

-A time shift of around 15 minutes is applied to match the ancient time reference.
+A time offset of 18 minutes is applied to correct the slow shift of the measure of time since the 18th century.

 ## Usage